verrazzano/docs/content/en/docs/customize/opensearch.md

   ```
   {{< /clipboard >}}
 {{< alert title="NOTE" color="warning" >}}
+- Adding a new plug-in to the `plugins.installList` or removing a plug-in from the `plugins.installList` will result in restarting the OpenSearch related pods.
+- To verify that a plug-in has installed successfully, make sure that no pod is in the CrashLoopBackOff state and the plug-in functionality is working fine.
+- If there is any error during plug-in installation, then one of the OS master pods will go into the CrashLoopBackOff state, while other pods will still be in the Running state, and the OpenSearch cluster will be healthy and functional.
+Check the logs for the exact reason of the failure.
 - Your environment must be able to connect to the Internet to access the provided plug-in URL or [Maven Central](https://search.maven.org/search?q=org.opensearch.plugin) to install the plug-in.
-If there is any error during plug-in installation, then the OS pods (one per deployment) will go into the CrashLoopBackOff state.
-Check the logs for the exact reason of the failure.
 In the case of an Internet issue, you might see SocketException or UnknownHostException exceptions in the logs.
 To resolve this issue, make sure that the pods are connected to the Internet.
- - Adding a new plug-in in the `plugins.installList` or removing a plug-in from the `plugins.installList` will result in restarting the OpenSearch related pods.
- - To be compatible, major, minor, and patch plug-in versions must match OpenSearch major, minor, and patch versions.
+- To be compatible, major, minor, and patch plug-in versions must match the OpenSearch major, minor, and patch versions.
 For example, plug-ins versions 2.3.0.x are compatible only with OpenSearch version 2.3.0.
 {{< /alert >}}

 For OpenSearch Dashboard, you can provide the plug-ins by defining the field [spec.components.opensearch-dashboards.plugins](/docs/reference/api/vpo-verrazzano-v1beta1/#install.verrazzano.io/v1beta1.v1beta1.OpenSearchDashboardsComponent) in the Verrazzano custom resource.

+#### Pre-built plug-ins for OpenSearch Dashboards
+Here is a pre-built plug-in that is bundled with the OpenSearch Dashboard image: `indexManagementDashboards`

 Here is a Verrazzano custom resource example to install plug-ins for the OpenSearch Dashboards:
 {{< clipboard >}}